 Casper Wave vs. Other Online-Only Mattresses

-At the time of writing, the HighYa team had written about nearly two-dozen of the most popular direct-to-consumer mattress companies around, including the original Casper, Tuft & Needle, Novosbed, Leesa, Saatva, and Nectar.
+At the time of writing, the HighYa team had written about nearly two-dozen of the most popular direct-to-consumer bed-in-a-box mattress companies around, including the original Casper, Tuft & Needle, Novosbed, Leesa, Saatva, and Nectar.

 Based on this experience, we’ve learned that, regardless of the manufacturer or model, most companies make the same core claims regarding support and comfort.
 They also generally feature 3-5 foam layers, are shipping in a compact box to your door, come with 60-100+ night in-home trials, along with free shipping and returns.

 Given all these similarities, how can you choose the best option?